Sweden's fictional murder capital a peaceful place

-YSTAD, Sweden "This is a very peaceful place," says police inspector Charlotte Lindh as families head flock past towards an open-air flea market on a bright Saturday morning.
+YSTAD, Sweden, Sept 1 "This is a very peaceful place," says police inspector Charlotte Lindh as families head flock past towards an open-air flea market on a bright Saturday morning.
 "I am happy I can bring up my children up in Ystad."

 The bookshop just off the square, Stortorget, is crowded as are the cafe terraces around it with waiters threading through the tables balancing trays with coffees and pre-lunch drinks.